Summer Solstice Celebrations

 A Summer Solstice Celebration is super easy to get ready for and do.
 The Summer Solstice or Litha is a well known holiday for pagans and nature-lovers, witches, and sun-worshippers.

-The Summer Solstice is a well known holiday for pagans and nature-lovers and witches though.
-It is one of the eight Sabbats and is tied with the movements of the sun.
+It is one of the eight Sabbats and is known as the longest day of the year.

 Celebrating a Sabbat holiday should be that simple.
 Low-stress holidays is the name of my game.
 Often times though, celebrating with our kids isn’t so easy.
 Sometimes, they want to just play rather than sit and listen to tales of old.
 Other times, the weather doesn’t really cooperate so a picnic or walk isn’t feasible either.

 In here, you will find 4 different activities that will let you teach and celebrate the summer solstice with your children.
 Each activity is designed to be interactive, fun, and fairly doable even if the weather (or kids) don’t cooperate.